 The injured worker is entitled to their full wage for the day of the accident, which is paid by the employer.
 Thereafter, the worker is paid a daily allowance amounting to 60% of the daily wage taken as 1/30.42 of the wage for the calendar month preceding the leave (maximum daily payment: €193.23).
 From the 29th day of leave, payments are increased to 80% of the daily wage (maximum: €257.65) and there is no requirement for the employee to have a dependent child as in the case of health insurance.

-If an accident-at-work victim is deemed by the workplace physician as incapable of performing the work for which they were employed, the employer has one month in which to propose an alternative position or, failing that, must dismiss the employee on the grounds of incapacity.
+If an accident-at-work victim is deemed by the workplace physician as incapable of performing the work for which they were employed, the worker can receive a temporary incapacity benefit for up to one month from the issuance of the certificate of inability to work, on condition that the worker not be receiving any pay.

-In the period during which the employee is drawing neither a salary nor daily sickness benefits, they may be entitled to temporary incapacity benefits.
-These are payable at the same rate as the sickness benefits paid while the employee was on sick leave prior to their incapacity being established.
-If the employee is drawing a disability pension due to the injury sustained at work, the temporary incapacity benefits are deducted from the average monthly amount of the disability pension.
+This benefit is payable at the same rate as the sickness benefits paid while the employee was on sick leave prior to their incapacity being established.
+If the employee is awarded a disability pension due to the injury sustained at work, the temporary incapacity benefits are deducted from the average monthly amount of the disability pension.
 Temporary incapacity benefits are payable for a maximum period of one month.

 The amount of the pension paid depends on two criteria: